 Dublin Port is the country’s largest and most important port and is being developed to its ultimate capacity based on Masterplan 2040 by way of three Strategic Infrastructure Development (SID) projects all of which are underway.

 Once these projects have been completed, the port will have reached its ultimate capacity.
 This will happen by 2040 some 333 years after the establishment of Dublin’s first port authority, the Ballast Office Committee.
 Dublin Port is, today, owned and operated by Dublin Port Company (DPC).

-Once Dublin Port has reached its capacity limit by 2040, any continued growth in port volumes after 2040 will require additional facilities at another east coast location, either by expansion of existing ports or by the greenfield development of a new port or by a combination of both.
+Once Dublin Port has reached its capacity limit by 2040, any continued growth in port volumes after that will require additional facilities at another east coast location, either by expansion of existing ports or by the greenfield development of a new port or by a combination of both.

-If you would like to be a part of this dialogue, please send your ideas and thoughts to: email@example.com
+If you would like to contribute to this continuing dialogue, please send your ideas and thoughts to: email@example.com

 Last updated: 17th November 2021